Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Integration and Waterproof Potting

 The weights of all 26,000 PMTs were measured and the resulting distribution is shown in the top panel of Fig.~\ref{fig:pressure}.
 They were categorized into three classes based on their weights and installed at maximum water depths of 10~m, 25~m, and 42~m, respectively, as detailed in Tab.~\ref{tab:wgroup}.
-The critical pressure for each class is approximately five times greater than the expected water pressure.
 Only 3.8\% of PMTs fall into class W1 and were installed near the top of the JUNO detector at less than 10~m depth.
 About 40.5\% PMTs, belonging to class W2, were installed on the upper hemisphere of the JUNO detector at depths smaller than 25~m.
 The remaining PMTs, comprising more than half of the total, belong to class W3 and were installed mostly on the lower hemisphere.
+The critical pressure for W2 and W3 is three times greater than the anticipated water pressure.
+Although the safety margin is lower for W1, the proportion of PMTs in this category is minimal.

 In total, 48 groups were formed, comprising three weight-based groups and 16 HV-based groups.
 During the potting process, PMTs were selected from groups that were as homogeneous as possible.
 The installation depth was determined based on the lightest PMT in each assembly.